 In the loosely-based-on-a-true-story movie, the bobsled team members are recruited because of one skill they have in common: speed.

-More than half of all potential buyers want to see how technology works during their first interactions.
+Many buyers want to see how technology works during their first interactions.
 Your managed sales team can quickly make the appropriate outbound calls and have those conversations, allowing your in-house team to focus their efforts on being ready with high-energy, information-rich demos and technical resources.

 For the bobsled team, the key to the race is the push-off, the moment when the team comes together to exert their force and launch with a cohesive thrust.
 If the team is not in sync, they run the risk of wobbling and losing momentum.

 In the sales world, a similar, coordinated push is crucial to keeping prospects moving forward in the funnel.
 Your outsourced sales team can ensure useful, accurate information is available at the prospect’s fingertips.